bibek12345/DIPC/CloudWorkshop_DIPC_800.md

 ## Summary
-In this lab, we have seen how it is create a data pipeline to object storage; this data can then be used by other application (Big Data, etc.)
+In this lab, we have seen how to create a data pipeline to object storage; this data can then be used by other application (Big Data, etc.)